pedromoreira-estg/topics-REST/PITCHME.md

 * => Stateless applications are **easier to scale** (e.g. multiple servers)

-* ***importante notice*** stateless does not means that interaction cannot be stateful.
+* ***important notice*** stateless does not means that interaction cannot be stateful.
 Proper mechanisms may be used to transfer state with client requests (url-encoded parameters, information sent in headers, etc.)

 #HSLIDE
 ####Guiding Principles of REST